Viscophoretic particle transport

-Understanding transport effects based on viscosity gradients is important because they exist in nature such as microviscosity of cellular organelles \cite{Chambers2018}; and a new ‘phoretic’ phenomenon can be exploited in engineering applications, e.g., for sensing and manipulation of molecules and particles.
-In a broader sense, researching fluidic viscosity gradients could be of importance in very different scientific fields in viscosity gradients on larger length scales, such as magma viscosity gradients in volcanoes \cite{Yamasaki2012}, gradients in planets \cite{Morison2021}, or stellar plasma \cite{Bitsch2014}.

-Here, we experimentally answer the fundamental question: How is the motion of a particle or molecule in solution affected by a gradient in viscosity?
-Viscophoretic drift has been inferred from measurements of electrical conductivity \cite{Wiener2018}, but it it has never been observed directly at the single-particle level.
+Thus, solving the problem of measuring viscophoresis is the first step to understanding how and why it is exploited in natural systems such as the microviscosity of cellular organelles \citep{Chambers2018} and to exploiting phoretic phenomena in artificial systems, for example, for sensing and manipulating molecules and particles.
+Understanding the effects of viscosity gradients at small length scales will likely provide valuable insights into larger length scales as well, such as magma viscosity gradients in volcanoes \citep{Yamasaki2012} and gradients in planets \citep{Morison2021} or stellar plasma \citep{Bitsch2014}.
+Here, we experimentally answer the fundamental question of how the motion of a particle in solution is affected by a gradient in viscosity through direct observation.

-The concept of viscophoretic transport is shown in Figure~\ref{fig:viscosity1}.
+The basic concept of viscophoretic transport is shown in \cref{fig:viscosity1}.
 A particle or molecule in solution undergoes a diffusive Brownian walk in a gradient of viscosity.
-As viscosity decreases from left to right, the diffusivity of the particle increases.
-Brownian steps toward the right (higher diffusivity) are larger than toward the left (higher viscosity).
-Therefore, the particle experiences a net drift towards the right side in the direction of lower viscosity and higher diffusivity \cite{Wiener2018}.
+As viscosity decreases from left to right, the diffusivity of the particle increases accordingly.
+As a result, Brownian steps toward the right (higher diffusivity) become larger than toward the left (higher viscosity).
+Therefore, the particle experiences a net drift towards the right side in the direction of lower viscosity and higher diffusivity.

-We combine novel microfluidic devices which allow us to generate very steep, stable viscosity gradients and high-resolution fluorescence imaging and correlation analysis.
-This experimental setup enables to determine drift \textit{directly} at the single-particle level and, thus, to demonstrate viscophoresis.
-Quantitatively, we find that viscophoretic drift velocities are much larger than predicted, in particular for larger nanoparticles.
-In addition to determining drift velocities, we find a new microfluidic principle for trapping and concentrating nanoparticles by making use of the combination of viscophoresis and diffusiophoresis.
+We designed microfluidic devices that allow us to generate very steep, stable viscosity gradients (up to $\Delta\eta = 5\,$mPa\,s over 100\,$\mu$m) and that are compatible with high-resolution fluorescence imaging.
+This experimental setup enables the direct observation of drift at the single-particle level by image correlation analysis, demonstrating viscophoresis directly and with different types of particles.
+Quantitatively, we find that viscophoretic drift velocities are much larger than predicted for nanoparticles of 10\,nm to 100\,nm in diameter.

+We use this discovery to demonstrate a new microfluidic principle for trapping and concentrating nanoparticles by combining viscophoretic and diffusiophoretic transport.
+Compared to the established biophysical toolkit of particle traps \citep{Huang2011}, this new principle promises to uniquely combine practical advantages: no active feedback control is necessary, and molecules can be trapped under any electrolyte conditions independently of their charge and dielectric properties.